Which conditions do we focus on?

 These are a very specific group of genetic conditions which are more common among people with Jewish ancestry relative to the general population.
 These are as follows:

 |Breast and Ovarian Cancer (BRCA 1 & 2)|

-Colour coding: Blue – higher prevalence in Askenazi population.
-Green – higher prevalence in Ahshkenazi and Sephardi populations.
+Colour coding: Blue – higher prevalence in Asjkenazi population.
+Green – higher prevalence in Ashkenazi and Sephardi populations.

 b) Disorders with higher prevalence ‘Jewish’ mutations: